MarcialRosales/concourse-version/README.md

 # concourse-version
-Repository where to store version files for concourse
+Repository where to store version files for concourse.